-- Physical stability of the TSF is achieved primarily through construction of the embankments as per the design that meets the current state of practice (Appendix 3-J, Section 1.5). - Physical stability of the downstream slope of TSF C is also enhanced through the placement of PAG waste rock in TSF D. - Geochemical stability of the TSF is achieved through management of PAG waste rock that is covered by the saturated tailings throughout operations.
-The tailings generated through the operations phase of the mine are also classified as PAG; - Geochemical stability of the PAG tailings is achieved through placement of a NAG tailings cover at closure, as well as a water pond that covers a portion of the TSF as well, maintaining saturated conditions for buried PAG and tailings - Physical stability of the Upper and Lower Waste stockpiles are achieved through a bottom-up design, as well as flat overall slopes that meet the design criteria.
+- Geochemical stability of the PAG tailings is achieved through placement of a NAG waste rock and OVB slurried cover at closure (see Section 4.2.2, Landform Design and Erosion Control), as well as a water pond that covers a portion of the TSF as well, maintaining saturated conditions for buried PAG and tailings. - Physical stability of the Upper and Lower Waste stockpiles are achieved through a bottom-up design, as well as flat overall slopes that meet the design criteria.
 Approximately two-thirds of the Lower Waste Stockpile is scheduled for use in the closure and reclamation plan, so a much smaller and resloped Lower Waste Stockpile will exist in post-closure. - Geochemical stability of the Upper and Lower Waste stockpiles is created through the placement of only NAG materials (OVB and waste rock) in these facilities.